Construction Networking Event in UAE | Technology ConFex

 Roger Wahl, CIO, Innovo

-Success story: Operations and maintenance
+Success story: Operations and maintenance of data centre

 Morning networking break